AmblesideOnline Year 1 Booklist

 Librivox free audio is done by volunteers, and some are better than others.
 Forgotten ClassicsHeidi Nash has a list of some favorite Librivox readers.
 Be aware that apps, including Librivox, that have clickable ads can open a browser and allow children unfiltered access to the internet, even when browsers have been disabled by the parent.
 There are options: either download mp3 files from Librivox and listen without the app, or only install the app on a parent-controlled device.
 Librivox has a pay option to turn off ads.
 (Back)

-Very young children who may not be developmentally ready to grasp the abstract nature of time might keep a timeline of their own personal history and start a history timeline later.
-Read an Advisory member's blog post about early timelines at Wendi Wanders.
-Instructions for making your own timelines and charts are included in these Parents' Review articles: Book of the Centuries; Teaching Chronology; The Correlation of Lessons.
-For more details about the why, when, how of keeping CM timelines (and other notebooks), we recommend Laurie Bestvater's book, The Living Page ($amzn).
+Resources: Read an Advisory member's blog post about early timelines at Wendi Wanders.
+Instructions for timelines and charts are included in these Parents' Review articles: Book of the Centuries; Teaching Chronology; The Correlation of Lessons.
+For more details about the why, when, and how of keeping CM timelines (and other notebooks), we strongly recommend reading The Living Page by Laurie Bestvater ($amzn).
+We have more links on our history page here.
 (Back)

 6. Bible: Bible Gateway has many versions of the Bible online.
 It is preferable for a child to become accustomed to the language and flow of the King James Version of the Bible, as a familiarity with King James English will make other literature more accessible.
 Please read Lynn Bruce's article on the King James Version.